Saadkhan0105/fullstack-crud-app/README.md

 ### 4. Run the Application

+## Running the Backend Server:

+In the backend directory, run the following command to start the server:

 ```bash
 cd backend
 npm start
 ```
 The Backend will run on `http://localhost:8080`.

+## Running the Frontend Application:
+In the frontend directory, run the following command to start the application:
 ```bash
 cd frontend
 npm start